 The Zillow rent estimation will give you a general idea of what similar houses rent for.
 It can be easily used to disqualify a property if the rents are far from what is needed for the deal to work.
 If the number is close to a deal, continue with the other methods to zero in on actual market rent.
 Keep in mind that sometimes Zillow is skewed by an outlier.

 When you are new to an area, you should check the asking rent for other houses.
 This is simple to do online with tools like Facebook MarketPlace.

-When using the Facebook marketplace, narrow the search as tight as possible.
-Sometimes a rental in the next neighborhood rents for many times what your target property will rent for.
+When using the Facebook marketplace to find rental comps, narrow the search as tight as possible.
+Sometimes a rental listing in the next neighborhood rents for many times what your target property will rent for.
 In addition, use the filter to ensure you look at similar square footage and the same number of bedrooms and bathrooms.
 Remember, comps are comparables, so you want to find the houses that most resemble your target property.